 Why is mediation a compassionate and appropriate venue for helping people through a divorce?

-It takes family members approximately four to eight years to recover from the emotional and financial expense of a bitter adversarial divorce.
+It takes family members, on average, four to eight years to recover from a bitter divorce.
+This is both on the emotional front as well as the financial expenses involved.
 Negotiations proceed through lawyers and are strategic and positioned.
 Going to court is an expensive risk; someone who does not know you makes decisions.
 In an adversarial divorce, there is no possible resolution of the emotional issues, only decreased trust and increased resentment.

 Mediators and Conflict Coaches may save parties thousands of dollars in immediate and future legal and counselling fees.
 They can focus parties on creating their best possible future and help parties resolve their emotional issues for the best interests of their children and their own psychological well-being.

 Mediators can help parties feel understood and accept responsibility for the failure of the marriage.
 Not only that, but when there are children, mediators begin to reshape relationships from one of the partners to co-parents.